ysh329/kaggle-cervical-cancer-screening-classification/README.md

 ### 2.3 Network Depth

-Generally speaking, I found deeper the network is, better the result I get, but it's not always true.
-For instance.
-Below networks are great:
+Generally speaking, I found deeper the network is, better the result I get, but it's not always true, such as below ones (of course, good networks after the final fine-tune):

  |        model        |best val-acc epoch|submission score (log-loss) | val-acc   |train-acc |
  |---------------------| ---------------- | -------------------------  |---------  |--------- |